 Sushi-Ro is the most popular sushi chain where locals enjoy their sushi dinner.
 Sushi places in Ginza and around ports are fresh.
 Tourists are drawn to Genki sushi , the famous conveyor belt sushi restaurant in Shibuya, Tokyo.
 These chains are pretty affordable with around $1 per plate usually.

 Now is the time of fried snack!
-Karaage – fried chicken, and tempura– fried everything else 😛 The best about Japanese fried snacks is you cannot feel the oil in there, unlike the fried snacks in the west.
+Karaage – fried chicken, and tempura – fried everything else 😛 Both are very common street food in Japan, although Tempura could be enjoyed in more expensive traditional restaurants.
+The best about Japanese fried snacks is you cannot feel too much oil in there, unlike the fried snacks in the west.
 These are crispy, delicious and with almost negligible oil.

 Both, kara-age and tempura, are enjoyed with alcohol or for munching during hunger pangs.
-Izakayas serve karage with mayonnaise (weird, right? :P) But trust me, it’s tastes like heaven!
+Izakaya (Japanese style pub) often serves karage with mayonnaise (weird, right? :P), and trust me, it’s tastes like heaven!
 Karage is also served in a set with miso soup and rice for lunch meals (one of my favorite cheap thrills :P).
 Tempura is served with tentsuyu sauce that it is a mix of consomme, sweet sake, soy sauce, ginger, radish and spices.
 You will not regret ordering these for you!

 Along with these, there are onigiri, okonomiyaki, curry, yakitori, udon, and much more you can enjoy.
 Japanese cuisine (和食, washoku) offers an abundance of gastronomical delights with a boundless variety of regional and seasonal dishes as well as international cuisine.
 A foodie will not return disappointed from Japan!